Ben Gurion Airport — What to Expect

 Tourist SIM cards: a 30-day unlimited data plan (5G/4G) with unlimited calls within Israel costs 60–90 NIS.
 HOT Mobile's tourist SIM includes international minutes; Cellcom and Partner offer add-ons.
 Bring your unlocked phone and buy at the airport — you'll be connected by the time you reach baggage claim.

 eSIM option: both Cellcom and Partner sell eSIM plans online before departure.
-If your phone supports eSIM, activating one before landing means you land with a working Israeli number — useful for booking the Nesher sherut or calling your hotel en route.
+If your phone supports eSIM, activating one before landing means you land with a working Israeli number — useful for ordering a taxi through the Gett app or calling your hotel en route.

 ATMs: Bank Leumi, Bank Hapoalim, and Discount Bank ATMs are everywhere in Jerusalem — including inside and near Ben Gurion.
 They dispense NIS directly and typically offer better rates than airport currency exchange booths.
 Your home bank's foreign transaction fee (usually 1–3%) applies; some US accounts (Charles Schwab, Fidelity) refund international ATM fees entirely.